fairnightzz/HTN-Backend-Challenge/README.md

 - REST: /user Endpoint (Post Request)
 There are no parameters, but calling this will insert all the template data in the sql file.
 This is only used for development.

+## Docker
+For Docker, I set my config files so that I would be able to access port 5000.
+I was planning to dockerize my postgresql server as well, but I still managed to set up the server.

+# Conclusion

+Over these past few days, I learnt a lot about GraphQL - I think I like it _way_ more thank REST now!
+Thank you so much for creating this challenge, I really enjoyed it!

+Sincerely,

+Zhehai Zhang